 Leaving town on short notice isn’t an easy thing to do when you have a business and pets of your own, but luckily my support team came through.
-At a moment’s notice they can pick up the slack and cover pet sitting jobs if I’m unavailable.
+At a moment’s notice they picked up the slack and covered pet sitting jobs so life could go on here at home while I went to Louisiana.

 Once the schedule was in place for my pets and our clients, I put the word out about my Louisiana trip and asked for donations of pet supplies, pet food and monetary donations; and my clients and friends came through amazingly.
 I took pet food, leashes, pet supplies, baby diapers and baby wash, insect repellant, rubber gloves and monetary donations.